How To Create a Travel Rewards Credit Card Strategy for Families How To Create a Travel Rewards Credit Card Strategy for Families

 A Note on Annual Fees

 Annual fees can be a hindrance for some when deciding which credit card to get.
-But the perks offered by many cards far exceed the dollar amount paid in the annual fee — both literally and metaphorically.
+However, the perks offered by many travel rewards cards far exceed the dollar amount paid in the annual fee.

-So don't be afraid of annual fees on credits.
-They can make all the difference in the quality of your family vacation because of the perks that the cards they're attached to exclusively offer.
+So, don't be afraid of annual fees on credit cards.
+They can make all the difference in the quality of your family vacation especially if they have the right perks.
 Just make sure to do the math, based on your family's situation and travel goals.

 Final Thoughts

 Credit card strategies for families are complex, to say the least.
-Luckily, there are many ways to piece one together so families can earn the points they need to make their vacations possible.
+Luckily, there are many ways to piece one together.
 Hopefully, the information above will make it a bit easier to decide on a credit card strategy for your family.

 For rates and fees of the cards mentioned in this post, please visit the following links: The Platinum Card® from American Express (Rates & Fees)